 The Beyond GDP Paradigm

 The Beyond GDP Model was conceived by Enrico Giovannini and first called the New Development Paradigm Working Model.
-It was further developed by John de Graaf, Ilona Boniwell, Robert Levine and Laura Musikanski.
+It was further developed by John de Graaf, Ilona Boniwell, Robert Levine, Laura Musikanski, James Bradbury and Clinton Bliss.